Changissnz/nu_merchant_principal/README.md

 of cycles, their individual identities mean little for individual value.
-The engineering of vulnerable systems for output, such that the components are preferred to be ignored in rank of value so that little risk of precision-based tampering can occur on the blackbox's functionality, demands a security that blurs any real demarcation.
+The engineering of vulnerable systems for output, such that the components are preferred to be ignored in rank of value so that precision-based tampering is not as encouraged on the blackbox's functionality, demands a security that blurs any real demarcation.